• Skip to primary navigation

 Once you have a month of data, simply multiply this number by 12 to get a rough estimate of your annual consumption.
 Add an extra 20% to that final number to account for smaller yields and produce from a home garden.

-Do some research into that type of vegetable and different strains with higher yields or ones that work well for succession planting.
+Research that type of vegetable and different strains with higher yields or ones that work well for succession planting.

 How Much to Plant Per Person